In the Mood for Love: Plot

-Summary

-In 1962 British Hong Kong, Shanghai expatriates Chow Mo-wan, a journalist, and Su Li-zhen (Mrs. Chan), a secretary at a shipping company, rent rooms in adjacent apartments.
-Each has a spouse who works and often leaves them alone on overtime shifts.
-Due to the friendly but overbearing presence of a Shanghainese landlady, Mrs. Suen, and their bustling, mahjong-playing neighbours, Chow and Su are often alone in their rooms.
-Although they initially are friendly to each other only as need be, they grow closer as they realize that their spouses are having an affair.
+In 1962 British Hong Kong, Shanghainese expatriates Chow Mo-wan, a journalist, and Su Li-zhen (Mrs. Chan), a secretary at a shipping company, rent rooms in adjacent apartments.
+Each has a spouse who often works late, leaving them alone during overtime shifts.
+Due to the friendly but overbearing presence of Su's Shanghainese landlady, Mrs. Suen, and their bustling, mahjong-playing neighbours, Chow and Su are frequently left alone in their rooms and rarely dine with the other tenants.

+Although they are initially polite only out of necessity, they grow closer as they realise their spouses are having an affair with each other.
+Chow notices that his wife owns a handbag available only overseas—one that Su's husband had purchased for her.
+Su, in turn, observes that her husband wears a tie identical to one Chow owns, a gift from Chow's wife.
+As they piece together the truth, they begin to reenact how the affair might have started.
+While both accept that their spouses have betrayed them, they strive to avoid making the same mistake.

 Chow invites Su to help him write a martial arts serial.
-Their increased time together draws the attention of their neighbors, leading Chow to rent a hotel room where they can work together undistracted.
-As time passes, they acknowledge that they have developed feelings for each other.
-When Chow takes a job in Singapore, he asks Su to go with him.
-She agrees but arrives too late at the hotel to accompany him.
+Their increased time together draws the attention of their neighbours, prompting Chow to rent a hotel room where they can work in private.
+As time passes, they acknowledge their growing feelings for each other.
+They continue reenacting scenes from their spouses' affair, but the emotional toll unsettles Su.
+They sometimes stop speaking, only to reconnect again later.
+When Chow receives a job offer in Singapore, he asks Su to come with him.
+She agrees, but arrives at the hotel too late and breaks down in his empty room.

-The next year, in Singapore, Chow relays a story to his friend about how in older times, when a person had a secret, they could go atop a mountain, make a hollow in a tree, and whisper it into the hollow and cover it with mud.
-Su arrives at Singapore and visits Chow's apartment.
-She calls Chow but remains silent when Chow picks up the phone.
-Later, Chow realizes she had visited his apartment after seeing a lipstick-stained cigarette butt in his ashtray.
+The following year, in Singapore, Chow tells a friend an old story: when someone had a secret, they would climb a mountain, carve a hollow in a tree, whisper the secret into it, and seal it with mud.
+Su later visits Chow's apartment in Singapore.
+She calls him but says nothing when he answers.
+Afterward, Chow notices a lipstick-stained cigarette butt in his ashtray and realises she had been there.

-Three years later, Su visits Mrs. Suen, who is about to emigrate to the United States, and inquires about whether her apartment is available for rent.
-Sometime later, Chow returns to Hong Kong to visit his former landlords the Koos, who have emigrated to the Philippines.
-He asks about the Suen family next door, and the new owner tells him a woman and her son are now living there.
-He leaves without realizing Su is the lady living there.
+Three years later, Su visits Mrs. Suen, who is preparing to emigrate to the United States, and inquires about renting her old apartment.
+Some time afterward, Chow returns to Hong Kong to visit his former landlords, the Koos, who have moved to the Philippines.
+He asks about the Suen family next door, and the new owner informs him that a woman and her son now live there.
+Chow leaves, unaware that Su and her young son are now living in the apartment next door.

-During the Vietnam War, Chow travels to Siem Reap, Cambodia, around the time of Charles de Gaulle's visit to the country (shown on film), and visits Angkor Wat.
-As a monk watches him, he whispers something unheard into a hollow in a wall there and plugs the hollow with mud.
-The scene fades out with views of the desolate temple complex.
+During the Vietnam War, Chow travels to Cambodia and visits Angkor Wat.
+As a monk looks on, he whispers into a hollow in a wall and seals it with mud.

-Closing intertitle

-After Chow leaves Angkor Wat, the following intertitle appears and concludes the film: